pascallaliberte/sharpen.page/index.md

 ## I'll achieve this via these engagements:

-* **Buyer Interviews and Buyer Research** to uncover the job for which they hired your product, what they switched away from, and the emotional back-and-forth in their decision-making.
+* **Buyer Interviews and Buyer Research** to uncover the [job for which they hired your product][jtbd], what they switched away from, and the [emotional back-and-forth in their decision-making][fourforces].
 5-10 buyer interviews will suffice for most products.
 Even a single interview is useful for uncovering what happened to land a big B2B contract;
 * **Copywriting reviews and tweaks** with split-testing (A/B testing);
 * **1-on-1 calls** to review your product approach (pricing, features, messaging).

+[jtbd]: {% post_url 2018-11-29-intro-to-jobs-to-be-done-through-examples %}
+[fourforces]: {% post_url 2018-12-06-forces-of-progress-in-purchase-decision %}

 [Contact me](mailto:pascal@pascallaliberte.me) to move forward with one of these engagements.
 Tell me about your situation and I'll provide a proposal.
 {: .cta }